Introduction

 The Log tab will show when the Automation Rule successfully runs.

-From the above picture, the Automation Rule successful detected a disk space issues and ran the Script Pack against it.
+From the above picture, the Automation Rule successfully detected a disk space issue and ran the Script Pack against it.